 Election verdict: Less is better

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday April 16, 1999
+by Phil Burgess, Unabridged from the Rocky Mountain News, April 16, 1999

 However, the majority that carried the election is not, in my judgment, a New Republican Majority — as many Republicans are saving.
 Rather, it’s a New American Majority — and Republicans are its temporary custodians.